 This center is so easy to prepare for my students (print the problem task cards once) but is also one that kids LOVE and visit again and again!
 (Link to get your own Scruffy dog here).

 Thanks for following along throughout this blog series on literacy centers.
-I hope that information I’ve shared has left you feeling confident and excited about implementing centers in your classroom this year!
+I hope that the information I’ve shared has left you feeling confident and excited about implementing centers in your classroom this year!